pyricau/FunkyJFunctional/README.md

 * funkyjfunctional-wicket for Funky Wicket
 * funkyjfunctional-java for Funky Java
 * funkyjfunctional-swing for Funky Swing
+* funkyjfunctional-fest-assert for Funky FEST-Assert
 * funkyjfunctional-core FunkyJFunctional's core, if you want to create your own Funky implementation.

 The following configuration examples are for funkyjfunctional-guava.
-You should just switch the artifactId to use other implementations.
+You should just switch the *artifactId* to use other implementations.

 ## Releases, for the serious funky guys